origamitower/folktale/FAQ.md

 #### Folktale 2

-Folktale 2 implements *both* unprefixed and prefixed methods, and thus supports Fantasy Land@0.x~3.x.
+Folktale 2 implements *both* unprefixed and prefixed methods, and thus supports Fantasy Land v0.x~3.x.

 > **NOTE**
 > The structures implement the old version of `.ap` (`fn.ap(value)`), and the new version of `."fantasy-land/ap"` (`value['fantasy-land/ap'](fn)`).
 Folktale actually made this breaking change without bumping the major version first.
 If some library expects the unprefixed method to implement the new argument order, things won't work nicely.